verb (runs, running; past ran /ran/; past participle run)

 run up against

-- Meet (a difficulty or problem): the scheme could run up against European regulationsMore example sentences
+- Experience or meet (a difficulty or problem): the proposal has been dropped because it could run up against Federal regulationsMore example sentences

 - This procedure runs up against two difficulties.